hemantaph/gwsnr/docs/autoapi/gwsnr/core/index.rst

    .. py:method:: print_all_params(verbose=True)

-      Function to print all the parameters and configuration of the GWSNR class instance.
+      Print all parameters and configuration of the GWSNR class instance.

-      This method displays comprehensive information about the current GWSNR configuration including computational parameters, waveform settings, detector configuration, interpolation grid parameters, and file paths.
-It provides a complete overview of the initialized GWSNR instance for verification and debugging purposes.
+      Displays computational settings, waveform configuration, detector setup, mass parameter ranges, and interpolation parameters for verification and debugging.

       :Parameters:

-          **verbose** : `bool`
+          **verbose** : bool, default=True
-              If True, print all the parameters of the class instance to stdout.
+              If True, print all parameters to stdout.
 If False, suppress output.
-Default is True.